Folklore of the United States: Work songs

 Work Songs at least had two functions: one to benefit the slaves and another to benefit overseers.
 When a group of slaves had to work together on a hard task, like carrying a heavy load, singing would provide a rhythm that allowed them to coordinate their movements.
 When picking crops, music was not necessary, but when there was silence it would be uncomfortable for the overseers.
 Even though there was a presence of melancholy in songs, Southern slave owners would interpret that their slaves were happy and content, possibly because of their singing.

 Recreational songs

-Even if slave owners attempted to forbid things like drums or remnants of African culture, they did not seem to mind them learning European instruments and music.
+Even if slave owners attempted to forbid things like drums or remnants of African culture, they did not seem to mind slaves learning European instruments and music.
 In some cases, black string players would be invited to play to entertain white audiences.
 Between the week of Christmas and New Years’, owners would give their slaves a holiday.
 This provided a chance for slave families who had different masters to come together, otherwise, they would not go anywhere.
 Some slaves would craft items, but masters detested industrious slaves.
 So most slaves would spend their recreational time doing other things, like dancing and singing.
 Masters approved of such activities, but they may not have listened carefully to the songs that were performed.